AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

       build with MPI—this requires that you have the MPI library installed on your machine.
 In this case, the build system will need to know about your MPI installation.
-This can be done by editing the makefiles in the  tree, but the default fallback is to look for the standard MPI wrappers (e.g. mpic++ and mpif90) to do the build.
+This can be done by editing the makefiles in the AMReX tree, but the default fallback is to look for the standard MPI wrappers (e.g. mpic++ and mpif90) to do the build.